-- quasi-stochastic systems "pay off" by their local inadequacy for the variativity of the characteristics of their enmorphya of interaction33.
+- quasi-stochastic systems "pay off" by their local inadequacy for the variativity of the characteristics of their enmorphya of interaction.
 "Local inadequacy" we have here called inadequate interaction between the substrate and the structural factor of such systems for limited periods of time.
-At statistically long intervals, such quasi-stochastic systems also follow the PLR if their "local inadequacy" does not destroy these systems as such; following the PLR stabilises such systems by means of feedback mechanisms; - truly-stochastic systems "pay off" by the non-variativity of the characteristics of their enmorphya for their "local adequacy", i.e. for their steady adherence to the principle of most entropy, for their "being Markovian"34.
+At statistically long intervals, such quasi-stochastic systems also follow the PLR if their "local inadequacy" does not destroy these systems as such; following the PLR stabilises such systems by means of an adaptation mechanism; - truly-stochastic systems "pay off" by the non-variativity of the characteristics of their enmorphya for their "local adequacy", i.e. for their steady adherence to the principle of most entropy, for their "being Markovian".

-We have already written in [11], Chap.
-1, that "it is the minimisation of the consumption of Nature's resources that causes that "the diversifying of the process of interaction between material and ideal objects" IS the meaning of existence of biological (self-organising) systems35".
+We have already written in [12], Chap.
+1 that "it is the minimisation of the consumption of Nature's resources that causes that "the diversifying of the process of interaction between material and ideal objects" IS the meaning of existence of biological (self-organising) systems".

-Thus, the transition from the variating of primary information (information-about-substrate) in truly-stochastic systems (e.g. different types of properties of physical objects such as mass, electric charge, etc., different communication protocols such as a set of rules for natural languages) to the varying of enmorphya in quasi-stochastic systems is a natural means for the fulfilment of the PLR, i.e. its direct consequence: it is obvious that the varying of enmorphya makes an additional contribution to the production of the maximally possible amount of entropy36.
+Thus, the transition from the variating of primary information (information-about-substrate) in truly-stochastic systems (e.g. different types of properties of physical objects such as mass, electric charge, etc., different communication protocols such as a set of rules for natural languages) to the varying of enmorphya in quasi-stochastic systems is a natural means for the fulfilment of the PLR, i.e. its direct consequence: it is obvious that the varying of enmorphya makes an additional contribution to the production of the maximally possible amount of entropy.

-The said above also means that the emergence of quasi-stochastic systems and their associations - along with the even earlier emergence of truly-stochastic systems37 - is a very likely, expected path of Nature's evolution.
+The said above also means that the emergence of quasi-stochastic systems and their associations - along with the even earlier emergence of truly-stochastic systems - is a very likely, expected path of Nature's evolution.

-33 This represents a concrete form of the "freedom of choice"
+&lt;sup>45 This represents a concrete form of the "freedom of choice"

-34 This represents a concrete form of the "freedom of action"
+&lt;sup>46 This represents a concrete form of the "freedom of action"

-35 Concretely, this is done through the creation of ideal and material artefacts, i.e. for human beings - through mental and labour activity, respectively, Furgel, 2002.
+&lt;sup>47 Concretely, this is done through the creation of ideal and material artefacts, i.e. for human beings - through mental and labour activity, respectively, Furgel, 2002.

-36 See chap.
+&lt;sup>48 See chap.
 2.1.5 (The Principle of Least Resources Consumption: Least Action and Most Entropy) in [7].

-37 Truly-stochastic systems, in our opinion, should emerge earlier in the evolution of Nature, because, due to their "being Markovian", they permanently follow the PLR.
+&lt;sup>49 Truly-stochastic systems, in our opinion, should emerge earlier in the evolution of Nature, because, due to their "being Markovian", they permanently follow the PLR.

-2.6 Enmorphya of Living Beings
+2.8 Enmorphya of Living Beings